newjersey/navigator.business.nj.gov/content/src/display-content/contextual-information/business-designator.md

 header: Business Designator
 ---

-A business designator is how your legal structure is displayed after your business name.
+A business designator is how your business structure is displayed after your business name.